frobenius7/ea_quest-submissions/chapter5/day1/readme.md

   // TODO
   // Tell me whether or not this function will return a value.
   // name: 'Jacob'
+  // PRE will work because more than 1 symbol, POST is ok, beacuse it == 'Jacob Tucker' after concat
-  pub fun numberTwo(name: String): String {
+  // so YES. it will return value. pub fun numberTwo(name: String): String {
     pre {
       name.length >= 0: "You must input a valid name."